JonathanMEdwards/subtext10/doc/language.md

 ```
 The `&` function takes a series as it’s left input and an item value as its right input, resulting in a series equal to the input plus a new item with that value.
 The default value of the item is the template of the seqence.
 In a table it is often convenient to use a `with` block as above to change some of the columns and let the others default to their template values.

-The `&&` function concatenates two seriess: `series1 && series2` is a copy of `series1` with all the items from `series2` added to its end.
+The `followed-by` function concatenates two series: `series1 followed-by series2` is a copy of `series1` with all the items from `series2` added to its end.
 The two series must have the same type template.

 The items in a series are numbered starting at 1 for the first item.
 This number is called the item’s _index_.
 The number of items in a series (not counting the template) is called its _length_, available by calling the `length()` function.